Can't Wait to get out on the water and enjoy Summer?

 A. We recommend that you wear shoes that are skid proof and waterproof.
 If you step on a sharp object or slip, it will be at your own risk.
 Please wear sunscreen.
 We also sell dry bags (waterproof pouches); so, you can definitely bring your keys, watch, or phone.

 Teenagers over 15 years old, but under 18 years of age, need a parent or legal guardian to sign for them if they want to go out alone.
 We will not let an 18 year old sign for a 17 year old -- you must be a parent or legal guardian.
 Any child under 15 has to have a parent go out with them.
+We do not allow infants or toddlers on our equipment.
+The earliest age is 7 yrs. old; and, again, a parent must go out with them.
 Everyone needs to know how to swim and must wear our life vests in order to be safe, and, of course, legal.

 We have life vests for youths who are 50 - 90 lbs.
 Any child over 90 lbs. will wear an adult universal life vest.
 Any child under 50 lbs. must have a life vest provided by their parents/guardian and a waiver must be signed stating that they take full responsibility for the child and any resulting situations or accidents.
 We sell water wings for very young children along with tubes and noodles -- but, they must be accompanied by an adult at all times to protect their safety.